National Centre for the Performing Arts (China): Design

 The 6,750-ton steel beam frame made the largest dome.
 The structure of the NCPA is composed of a single curved steel beam.
 More than 18,000 pieces of titanium metal plate and more than 1,200 pieces of ultra-white transparent glass form a massive shell of 2,000 square meters.
 The world's largest dome is not supported by a pillar.
-The outer layer of the dome coated with nano materials, and when the rain falls on the glass surface, it will not leave water stains.
+The outer layer of the dome is coated with nano materials, and when the rain falls on the glass surface, it will not leave water stains.
 At the same time, nanotechnology also dramatically reduces the adhesion of dust.

 To test the noise generated by raindrops falling on the domes with ten football fields, the scientists conducted repeated experiments.
 Experiments have shown that if effective noise prevention is not carried out, the sound in the entire dome will be like a drum when the rain falls.
 The anti-noise problem between theater to theater and theater to outside is solved by the use of a technique called "sound gate".

-NCPA is surrounded by an artificial lake, although the winter temperatures in Beijing sometimes fall below zero degrees Celsius and the lake does not freeze in the winter.
-It is achieved by the use of a closed circulation system, with constant temperature groundwater injected into the lake surface, so the water temperature of the artificial lake can be maintainede above zero degrees in winter.
+NCPA is surrounded by an artificial lake, and although the winter temperatures in Beijing sometimes fall below zero degrees Celsius, the lake does not freeze in the winter.
+It is achieved by the use of a closed circulation system, with constant temperature groundwater injected into the lake surface, so the water temperature of the artificial lake can be maintained above zero degrees in winter.